miamijerry/Direct-Reading-GT2-Belt-Tension-Gauge/README.md

 Following operating procedure

-Verify that the gauge reports the same the known weight
+Verify that the gauge reports the same value as the known weight

 # License